 With an animated intro in the rotoscoping style of the celebrated ‘Take on Me’ video setting the scene for what lay ahead, the Oslo act turned in a star performance from the off, opening with a rousing ‘Take on Me’, and a thundering ‘Train of Thought’, in tandem with the running order of the original album, which they're performing in full on this tour.

 Greeting the crowd, keys man Magne Furuholmen said; “Hello Belfast, it's good to see you.
 It’s good to be back”, before joking; “Welcome to 1985!”

-Following with another of their biggest hits, in a stirring ‘Hunting High and Low’, the stunning lights show brought the band to life, with the huge screen backdrop accenting the band performances with animations, widescreen vistas, and live band footage.
+Following with another of their biggest hits in a stirring ‘Hunting High and Low’, the stunning light show brought the band to life, with the huge screen backdrop accenting the band performances with animations, widescreen vistas, and live band footage.

 It was Morten Harket’s voice however, that shone brightest.
 From his measured lower tones, to his otherworldly soaring falsetto, the singer exuded an elegantly assured presence, pacing the stage in an purposeful but relaxed manner, with even his slightest gesture igniting the crowd.
 “I hear you.
 I'd like to hear a little more of you, if I may”, he politely requested during the closing bars of the title track, to a crowd that needed little encouragement.